Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 ## How it works

 1. Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URI.
 2. Create an `OAuthUserSignInActivity` that will launch the sign in page in a Custom Tab and receive & process the redirect intent when completing the Custom Tab prompt.
 3. Set up `ViewModel` responsible for launching an OAuth user sign in prompt and retrieving the authorized redirect URI
-4. Crete an `ArcGISAuthenticationChallengeHandler` that checks if the `ArcGISAuthenticationChallenge.requestUrl` matches the `OAUthUserConfiguration's`  with `canBeUserdForUrl()`.
-If the challenge matches, then create a `OAuthUserCredential` by Invoking the `OAuthUserSignInViewModel.promptForOAuthUserSignIn`
+4. Crete an `ArcGISAuthenticationChallengeHandler` that checks if the `ArcGISAuthenticationChallenge.requestUrl` matches the `OAuthUserConfiguration's`  with `canBeUserdForUrl()`.
+If the challenge matches, then create a `OAuthUserCredential` by invoking the `OAuthUserSignInViewModel.promptForOAuthUserSignIn`
 5. Set the `AuthenticationManager`'s `arcGISAuthenticationChallengeHandler` to the `ArcGISAuthenticationChallengeHandler` created above.
 6. Load a map with premium content requiring authentication to automatically invoke the `ArcGISAuthenticationHandler`.